-Oldham Trail is a 6.8 mile heavily trafficked loop trail located near Flagstaff, AZ that features beautiful wild flowers and is rated as moderate.
+Oldham Trail is a 6.7 mile heavily trafficked loop trail located near Flagstaff, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Flagstaff: The Buffalo Park parking lot is located on Cedar Street in north central Flagstaff.
 Another access point is on FR 557, the Mt.
 Elden Road, off US 180 north.

 Super great trail system!
 I am able to run out here with my dog off of the leash because there is hardly anyone else on the trail.
 There are a lot of different trails that are all connected and it's easy to get lost and on the wrong trail.
 I've been running on this system for 5 years and still manage every single time to make a wrong turn and have to backtrack to find my trail.

 I hiked the Lower Oldham Trail last fall which I reached via Buffalo Park.
 The trail descends steeply and intersects the Pipeline Trail at the bottom of the ravine.
 Continuing on the trail after this point gets confusing.
 There are several side trails and bike paths that also intersect here (along with the Pipeline Trail), and there are no signs to mark where the Lower Oldham Trail continues onwards.
 The only I figured it out was when some mountain bikers pointed the way.
 After that, the trail is very pretty with large boulders and aspens, making it quite beautiful in the fall when the colors are changing.

 Very nice trail through the woods.

 Not well marked we ended getting off trail on to the Arizona trail.
 Great forest setting.